-In Los Angeles County, Norway rats, opossums, and cats all carry the fleas which can transmit the disease.
-Because these animals frequently come into close contact with people, they can be involved in the transmission cycle of this disease to humans.
-The animals become infected and pass the organism to their fleas.
-Infected fleas can pass the organism to their offspring for up to 17 generations.
+In Los Angeles County, the Norway rat, roof rat, domestic cat, and opossum are involved in the transmission of this disease to humans.
+These animals, which are not native to California, frequently come into close contact with people.
+They become infected and pass the organism to their fleas.
 Infected animals usually do not display symptoms.